csperando/playground-cluesp9u/statement.md

     # # # # # # # # # # S # # # # # # # # # #
 ```

-For more information on using files in python see: (File I/O in Python)[google.com]
+For more information on using files in python see: [File I/O in Python](http://google.com)

 # Famous Puzzles for Backtracking Practice